Product differentiation strategy in retail

 What is Product Differentiation?

-Product Differentiation is the strategy businesses use to distinguish their product or service from those of competitors in the market.
-It involves highlighting the unique features, benefits, design, quality, or customer experience that make a product more appealing to a specific target audience.
+The concept of Product Differentiation is applied by businesses to make their product or service stand out in the market when compared to other competitors.
+It is the process of emphasizing the special qualities, advantages, design, quality or customer experience that make a product more attractive to a given group.

 How Product Differentiation Works